 Consular Travel Advice

 Due to ongoing security concerns and military conflict, Australia (DFAT) advises reconsidering travel (or avoiding nonessential travel) within 10 km (6.2 mi) of the borders with Burundi and Democratic Republic of the Congo, including the towns of Gisenyi, Kibuye, and Cyangugu (Western Province).
-U.S. (DOS) has a more limited warning.
-U.K. (FCO) and Canada (GAC) have no current warnings.
+US (DOS), UK (FCO), and Canada (GAC) have no current warnings.

-Low risk of violent crime (armed robbery) and risk of petty crime exist throughout the country, mainly in Kigali.
+Low risk of violent crime (armed robbery and home robbery) and low risk of petty crime exist throughout the country, mainly in Kigali and in crowded places.

 Other Safety Threats

 Risk exists for fatal wildlife attacks on safaris and in game parks and reserves, including in Akagera, Nyungwe, and Volcanoes national parks.
 Travelers should closely follow park regulations, always maintain a safe distance from wildlife, and should not exit vehicles or protected enclosures.